mvakde/mvakde.github.io/blog/new-pareto-frontier-arc-agi.md

 ---
 ### What led me to try this
 I started by thinking about how exactly humans solve ARC puzzles.
-I sat for 3 hours solving every puzzle in existence and I noticed this pattern:
+I sat for 3 hours solving every puzzle ARC-2 puzzle in the test set and I noticed this pattern:
 - I look at the train grids and come up with a hypothesis that fits all
 - Then when I look at the test input, I immediately corrected the hypothesis